Charlemon23/smart_plant_simulation_ai_control/README.md

 - `backend/app/services/anomaly.py`: basic anomaly detection stubs for cyber-resilience.

 ## Notes
 This is a scaffold.
-Replace stubs with your Tennessee Eastman implementation or FMU via PyFMI if desired.
+I will replace stubs with Tennessee Eastman implementation or FMU via PyFMI.
 Keep the interface contracts stable to avoid frontend or API changes.